 Whale watching Bass Coast and Phillip Island

-May to October is the time when Humpback Whale and Southern Right Whales migrate from Antarctica along the Victorian coastline up north to warmer waters off Queensland for calving, before returning south to Antarctica in Spring.
+May to October is the time when our coastal waters play host to Humpback Whale and Southern Right Whales, some of the ocean’s most majestic creatures.
 Along Bass Coast and Phillip Island you have the opportunity to take advantage of land, sea and air based opportunities to view these majestic creatures on their journey.

 For more information on the Whale Trail please click on the following brochure Bass Coast Whale Discovery Trail (1.7 MB)